mfherbst/bash-course/README.md

 Included files:
 - [bash_course.pdf](bash_course.pdf): The main script
-	(currently still the old version of the same course taught in 2015)
 - [LICENCE](LICENCE): Overview how files in this repository are licenced
 - [resources/](resources/): Data neccessary to run the examples and work on the exercises.